sergeych/errlog/README.md

 *ATTENTION!*

-This is a reporting tool tor errlog service, that is not yet open for public test.
+This is a reporting tool tor errlog.co service under development, not yet available fpr public.

 The rest is a template for not to type it later on.
 Please ignore.